DeepNeuron-AI/GitWorkshop/README.md

 Before creating a pull request remember to get the latest changes (`git pull`).
 This is one place where conflicts may occur (hint - this is when rebases are useful).

+# Contributors
+This project is done in collaboration by the members of the Monash DeepNeuron Microfluidics team.

+Project members:
+* Jared - Project manager
+* Nidhi
+* Sahil
+* Rebekah

 # Requirements
 * Python 3